tugbasanver/car-evaluation/README.md

 Car Evaluation: A Comparative Research on Neural Networks for a Multiclass Classification Problem

-1. Introduction
+1. Introduction:

 Classification is one of the most researched areas to acquire successful solutions for decision making systems.
 A classification problem for a decision making consists of a dataset which has many attributes and a target to classify correctly.
 For many classification problems, the target variable which has to be classified is binary, it means those are basically “Yes/No” type of decision making problems[1][2].
 However, some classification problems have a target variable which has more than two categories, those problems called as multiclass classification problems.
 In this paper, a critically evaluated comparison of the performances of two given models which will be trying to solve a decision making problem which is “Car Evaluation” based on  6 specifications of a given car was derived from a simple hierarchical decision model.
 In this manner, Multilayer Perceptron(MLP) model which is a type of Artificial Neural Network(ANN) and Support Vector Machine(SVM) will be researched and compared.

-2. Data set
+2. Data set:

 Car Evaluation Dataset from UCI Machine Learning Repository is used to analyse and solve the problem[3].
 The dataset has 1728 values and 7 attributes.
 The attributes are following concept structure:
 Buying price(buying), price of the maintenance(maint), number of doors(doors), capacity in terms of persons to carry(persons), the size of luggage boot(lug_boot), estimated safety of the car(safety) and car acceptability(decision), the target variable.
 Almost all variables are categorical type as seen below:
 buying: vhigh, high, med, low.